 Search engine optimization (SEO), you know what it is or are familiar with the concept, but is learning it important to you?
 SEO has always been a fascination of mine, but never a full-blown priority until recently.

-I follow a simple mantra, if nobody can see you, nobody will buy you.
+I follow a simple mantra, if nobody can see or find you, nobody will buy you.
 In other words, if your posts, products, and services show up on the ninth page of Google search results, it will be difficult to attract traffic/visitors to your website (no/low traffic = no/low sales).
 Therefore, understanding and implementing SEO activities can lead to attracting more visitors and sales.

 Many studies highlight the importance of being on the first page of search results.
 Call it convenience or laziness, most searchers limit their clicks to page one results.
 According to Philip Petrescu, “On average, 71.33% of searches result in a page one organic click.
 Page two and three get only 5.59% of the clicks.
 On the first page alone, the first five results account for 67.60% of all the clicks and the results from 6 to 10 account for only 3.73%.”